Skip to main content

 Applicants should have a record of introductory courses in chemistry, biology, physics, and mathematics.
 While the following courses should not be regarded as prerequisites for admission to graduate study, most admitted students have completed these courses as undergraduates:

-- Mathematics (a basic knowledge of differential and integral calculus).
-Competence in elementary programming is also desirable.
+• Mathematics (a basic knowledge of differential and integral calculus).
+Competence in programming is also strongly encouraged.

 Statement of Purpose

-Describe your reasons and motivations for pursuing a graduate degree in your chosen degree program, noting the experiences that shaped your research ambitions, indicating briefly your career objectives, and concisely stating your past work in your intended field of study and in related fields.
-Your statement should not exceed 1,000 words.
+Describe your reasons and motivations for pursuing a PhD in Molecular and Cellular Biology, noting experiences that shaped your research ambitions as well as briefly indicating your scientific and career objectives.
+Your statement should not exceed 200 words.

 Standardized Tests